Nature - linking to practice-based research

 I just could not relate to animation theory at that time, for me animation was experienced from within the making process as I externalised internal worlds using animation tools and techniques.

-The natural world, together with using natural materials, became a way to better understand what I had previously, and was continuing to experience, in my world but without being dominated, manipulated or controlled.
-Working with the natural elements felt fair, natural, respectful as I controlled what I could and accepted nature would freely move and interact with me in this space.
+The natural world, together with using natural materials, became a way to better understand what I had previously, and was continuing to experience.
+Experiencing a world without feeling dominated, manipulated or controlled.
+Working with the natural elements felt fair, natural, respectful.
+I controlled what I could, accepting that nature would freely move and interact with me in this space.
 It felt like a collaboration with nature.

-When I think about the main focus of my creative enquiry, that which investigates how to define a set of principles that would create safe experiences, environments and interactions for women, I wonder whether really thinking about if an approach would be to explore organic, nature-made and controlled, biomimetic forms in relation to designing for women’s safety and comfort would reveal something about our everyday interactions in the real world that includes domestic, corporate, institutional, urban, digital and virtual spaces that women navigate through and interact with, everyday… or would this be subconsciously romanticising nature (and the sublime) and aligning women with the notion of ‘mother nature’.
+When I think about the main focus of my creative enquiry which investigates how to define a set of principles, aiming to create safer experiences, environments and interactions for women, I wonder whether approaching the problem through nature, exploring organic, nature-made and controlled, biomimetic forms in relation to designing for women’s safety, might reveal something about our everyday interactions in the real world.
+Worlds that include domestic, corporate, institutional, urban, digital and virtual spaces.
+Worlds that women navigate through and interact with, everyday.

 All I know is that my experience in nature is a place of calm, peace and respectful interaction and I can’t really fully explain why.
 It’s a place that feels like home.